jonnor/machinehearing/README.md

 Approximates a shift-invariant kernel, like Gaussian, Laplacian and Cauchy.
 Allows XOR Hamming distance based similarity calculation.
 With hashing, can reduce data by 2**6 / 64 with minor loss in performance.

+Papers

+* Learning Sparse Adversarial Dictionaries For Multi-Class Audio Classification.
+2017.
+Uses adverserial and reconstructive learning, and can be directly used as a classifier.
+* Dictionary Learning for Bioacoustic monitoring with applications to species classification

 [YouTube: Scattering Invariants for Audio Classification](https://www.youtube.com/watch?v=W_Wbnp_uw-o).